coledixon/CS_batch/CS_drill_compile/README.md

 1) place code from program.cs into program.txt (Ctrl+C, Ctrl+V)

-   -- if multi-class project, create a new class.txt file for each class following 1)
+   -- if multi-class project, copy/paste cs from class cs files into the class_%.txt files in 'multi-cs project' folder
+    -- move associated classes to ROOT with program.txt

 2) run cs_drill_compile.bat